Does UChicago Superscore the SAT?

 Applicants from any country in the world, whether they are domestic or international, have the option of sharing either their official or self-reported SAT or ACT scores with the admissions committee.
 These students will not be required to provide official test scores unless they are offered admission and decide to enroll in the program.
 Students have the option of either self-reporting their test scores through the Coalition or Common Application or sharing a transcript with their test scores already included.

-Applicants who attend a high school located in the United States are permitted to self-submit their high school transcripts and will be required to submit an official transcript if they are admitted and choose to enroll.
-Although we’re trying to know “does UChicago superscore the SAT scores ?”, students coming from other countries are required to provide an official copy of their high school transcript.
+Applicants who attend a high school in the United States can self-submit their high school transcripts and will be required to submit an official transcript if they are admitted and choose to enroll.
+Students coming from other countries are required to provide an official copy of their high school transcript.

-Regardless of the testing options that a student chooses, though we’re trying to know “does UChicago superscore the SAT scores ?”, the University of Chicago encourages all students to send in any additional materials that they believe the best highlight their skills, talents, and potential contributions to the University of Chicago.
+Regardless of a student’s testing options and UChicago can superscore the SAT, the University of Chicago encourages all students to send in any additional materials that they believe best highlight their skills, talents, and potential contributions to the University of Chicago.
 Students can use their UChicago Account to upload any supplemental materials that may be required.

-Students have the option to voluntarily and independently report the results of any additional testing that they have taken, such as AP exams, SAT Subject Tests, or other supplemental examinations.
+Students can voluntarily and independently report the results of any additional testing they have taken, such as AP exams, SAT Subject Tests, or other supplemental examinations.

-Although we’re trying to know “does UChicago superscore the SAT scores?”, it is common knowledge that you are permitted to take the SAT exam as many times as you see fit.
+As UChicago superscore your SAT scores, know that you can take the SAT exam as many times as you see fit.
 In a typical scenario, everyone would believe that the scores you submit can come from whichever test you performed the best on.

 Two students smiling at the camera while holding their books.

-The students are relieved of this burden by the SAT’s superscoring method, which also makes the score submission process more convenient for them.
-The SAT superscore is calculated by adding together your highest scores from each of the test’s sections.
-To put it simply, it indicates that if you take two different exams, you can make your composite score by averaging the two highest scores from each of the separate sessions.
+The students are relieved of this burden by the SAT’s superscoring method, making the score submission process more convenient for them.
+The SAT superscore is calculated by adding your highest scores from each of the test’s sections.
+Simply put, it indicates that if you take two different exams, you can make your composite score by averaging the two highest scores from each of the separate sessions.

 As an example, your scores on the SAT from your two most recent attempts are as follows: